NavindaFernando/NavindaFernando/README.md

 - Sharing updates on <a href="https://www.linkedin.com/in/.../">LinkedIn</a> :penguin:
 - Tinkering with interactions on <a href="https://codepen.io/NavindaFernando"> Codepen</a> :ant:
-- Inspiration for uiux designers on <a href="https://www.instagram.com/uiux.lk/">Instagram</a>:confetti_ball:
+- Inspiration for uiux designers on <a href="https://www.instagram.com/uiux.lk/">Instagram</a> :confetti_ball: